StauroDEV/blumen/site/docs/cli/deploy.md

 ### `providers`

-A list of providers to deploy on.
+An explicit list of providers to deploy on.

 ```sh
 blumen deploy --providers Storacha